caoccao/Javet/docs/tutorial/object_converter.rst

     [ { name: 'Tom', value: 'CEO' }, { name: 'Jerry', value: 'CFO' } ]

+This process is transparent and fully automated once the converter is set to ``V8Runtime``.

 Null Safety
 ===========

 What if the object converter meets ``null`` or ``undefined`` when target type is primitive?
 This is a quite famous topic in Java because converting null to primitive type results in ``java.lang.NullPointerException``.
 Luckily, Javet object converter is null safe by injecting default primitive values and the default primitive values can be overridden.
-Please check out ``com.caoccao.javet.utils.converters.IJavetConverter#getDefault*`` for detail.
+Please check out ``com.caoccao.javet.interop.converters.IJavetConverter#getDefault*`` for detail.

 Final Note
 ==========